-This page is an orientation to this website and the program it supports: HRSA's Ryan White HIV/AIDS Program (RWHAP).
+This page explains this website and the program it supports: HRSA's Ryan White HIV/AIDS Program (RWHAP).

 TargetHIV is a one-stop shop for accessing tools, training materials, manuals, and guidelines that focus on RWHAP service delivery and agency operations.
 Most resources are developed by and with support from the Health Resources and Services’ HIV/AIDS Bureau (HAB), the federal agency that administers the RWHAP.